Gary S. Lawson

-Gary S. Lawson is an American lawyer whose focus is in administrative law, constitutional law, and jurisprudence.
-He is currently the Philip S. Beck Professor of Law at Boston University School of Law.
-He previously taught at the Northwestern University Pritzker School of Law.
+Gary S. Lawson (born October 14, 1958) is an American lawyer whose focus is in administrative law, constitutional law, legal history, and jurisprudence.
+He was a law clerk for Judge Antonin Scalia of the United States Court of Appeals for the District of Columbia from 1985–86 and clerked for Scalia again during his 1986-87 term on the United States Supreme Court.
+Lawson is currently a professor at the University of Florida Levin College of Law.
+His immediate prior position was the Philip S. Beck Professor of Law at Boston University School of Law.
+And he previously taught at the Northwestern University Pritzker School of Law.
 He is the secretary of the board of directors of the Federalist Society.
 With Steven G. Calabresi, he has argued that the Mueller Probe was "unlawful."